Sundus-Jamaal/Customer-Analysis-SQL/README.md

 WHERE t.transaction_id IS NULL;
 ```

+The SQL queries included in this project demonstrate various advanced techniques such as:

+- **Joins**: Used to combine data from multiple tables to get comprehensive customer transaction insights.
+- **Aggregations**: Employed to summarize transaction data, calculating totals and averages for deeper insights into spending habits.
+- **Window Functions**: Used to calculate cumulative spending over time, allowing for analysis of customer loyalty and purchasing trends.
+- **Subqueries**: Utilized for identifying key metrics such as top-spending customers and product performance.
+- **Customer Segmentation**: Techniques to categorize customers based on spending patterns for targeted marketing strategies.

-How to Use:
+## How to Use

-You can run the SQL queries in any database system that supports SQL.
-Simply upload the dataset and execute the queries to analyze customer transactions and gain insights.
+You can run these SQL queries in any database management system that supports SQL.
+Just ensure you have the necessary tables and data uploaded, including `customers`, `transactions`, and `products`.

-Contact
+## Contact

-For any inquiries or collaboration opportunities, feel free to connect with me on LinkedIn.
+Feel free to connect with me for any inquiries or collaboration opportunities.